THE STRUCTURE AND FUNCTION OF NEURONS

 NEURON STRUCTURE

 A neuron varies in shape and size depending on its function and location.
-All neurons have three different parts – dendrites, cell body and axon.
+All neurons have three parts: dendrites, a cell body, and an axon.

 PARTS OF NEURON